richbl/watchfile-remote/README.md

 ### The Receiver

 The receiver component is a remote computer not on the local LAN (typically a remote web server, or similar machine to which you have access).
-It's role will be to periodically watch for modifications to a token file (called `the_watchfile`) sent by the sender.
+Its role will be to periodically watch for modifications to a token file (called `the_watchfile`) sent by the sender.

 To configure the receiver component: